post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 # Introduction

 ## Motivation
-MLKEM is a key encapsulation method (KEM) designed to be resistant to cryptanalytic attacks with quantum computers.
-Standardization of MLKEM is expected to be finalized in 2024.
+ML-KEM is a key encapsulation method (KEM) designed to be resistant to cryptanalytic attacks with quantum computers.
+Standardization of ML-KEM is expected to be finalized in 2024.

 Experimentation and early deployments are crucial part of the migration to post-quantum cryptography.
 To promote interoperability of those deployments this document provides specification of preliminary hybrid post-quantum key agreement to be used in TLS 1.3 protocol.